Skip to main content

 mysql -h example-mysql -p

-Checkout the dsri-demo repository for a quick demo for accessing and using a MySQL database from a Jupyter notebook on the DSRI.
+See the dsri-demo repository for an example of accessing MySQL from a Jupyter notebook.

-Alternatively, MySQL databases can be started using Helm, see the Helm documentation page for more details.
+MySQL can also be deployed using Helm.
+See the Helm documentation for details.

 NoSQL databases